roc-lang/rfcs/0101-compiling-recursive-types.md

 Adjust the typing rules for recursive types to unify two types if their recursive name (opaque type) is equal, and all type arguments unify.
-Remove all logic for checking type equivalence up to position of recursion.
+Remove all logic for checking recurisve type equality up to position of recursion.

 Note that recursive lambda sets are also nominal, because they must be named by the lambda they appear under.
 Adjust the definition of lambda set types, if